 - If you do not have a state-issued handicapped license plate or placard and you will be transporting a guest with a disability, please contact Commencement Accessibility Services at firstname.lastname@example.org and they will email you a parking permit.

 - All guests are welcome to attend the ceremony.
 No tickets are necessary and there is no restriction on the number of guests invited per each graduate.
 There are no assigned seats.

-- Guests can arrive as early as 1:00 p.m. and enter the Smith Center at Entrance A where programs will be available.
-Please do not bring gifts into the Smith Center.
+- Guests can arrive as early as 1:00 p.m. and enter the Smith Center at Entrance A. Please do not bring gifts into the Smith Center.

 - No refreshments will be available at the ceremony.
 Please bring water as needed.